The Complex Dimensions of Every Sierpinski Carpet Modification of Dust Type: Computing Dimensions of All the Dust Types

 \end{theorem}

-\begin{proof} The proof of Theorem \ref{thm:gammaconnected} shows how for each intersection type that meets Condition $C_1$, the meromorphic continuation of $\sum_{k=1}^{\infty} \frac{I_{type}(k)}{p^{ks}}$ gives us additional poles.
-The multiset of these poles (with multiplicity of the element corresponding to order of the pole) is precisely $C_2$ by definition.
-Furthermore, we computed the following:
+\begin{proof} The proof of Theorem \ref{thm:gammaconnected1} shows how for each intersection type that meets Condition $C$, the meromorphic continuation of $\displaystyle \sum_{k=1}^{\infty} \frac{I_{type}(k)}{p^{(k-1)s}}$ gives us additional poles.
+The multiset of the real components of these poles (with multiplicity of the element corresponding to the order of the pole) is precisely $R_{type}$ by definition.
+Furthermore, we computed the following in Equation (\ref{eq:zerotothezero}):

-Computing the relevant infinite sum, we have the following:
+Computing the relevant infinite sum using the formula for geometric series, we have the following:

-Thus, we see that the poles of the meromorphic continuation of $\sum_{k=1}^{\infty} \frac{I(k)}{p^{ks}}$ correspond to what is listed in Table \ref{table:allthepoles}. \end{proof} \newparagraph
+Thus, we see that the poles of the meromorphic continuation of $\displaystyle \sum_{k=1}^{\infty} \frac{I(k)}{p^{(k-1)s}} = p^s \sum_{k=1}^{\infty} \frac{I(k)}{p^{ks}}$ correspond to what is listed in Table \ref{table:allthepoles}. \end{proof} \newparagraph